Multipacker/msdf-gen/README.md

 ### Windows

 Search for `x64 Native Tools Command Prompt for VS <year>` in the Windows Start Menu.
 Navigate to the project root and run `scripts\build_msvc.bat`.
-You can now run the program with `build\msdf-gen <TTF-file>`.
+If you want a release build, append `release` before running the build script.

 ### Linux

-Make sure you have SDL2 installed.

-Open a terminal and navigate to the project root.
-From there, run `scripts/build_clang.sh`.
-You can now run the program with `build/msdf-gen
-<TTF-file>`.
+The program runs under both X11 and Wayland, and depending on which you want to run you will need different dependencies.
+The exact names might vary depending on your distro.

+* X11: `xcb`, `xcb-cursor`, `egl`, `xkbcomon-x11`, `xkbcommon`
+* Wayland: `wayland`, `wayland-protocols`, `egl`, `xkbcommon`

+You will also need clang.
+Navigate to the project root and run `scripts/build_clang.sh`.
+The build script will try to detect which window server you are currently running and will choose the backend that matches that.
+You can override this by manually specifying either `wayland` or `x11` on the command line when running the script.
+If you want a release build, append `release` before running the build script.

 ### MacOS